 When you upload a list of links in a properly formatted disavow file to Google, the search engine will no longer take into account those links when they are measuring the SEO value of your website in their algorithm.
-Google’s algorithm places high value on the links pointing to your site, so removing dangerous links can be just as beneficial as adding positive ones.
+Google’s algorithm places high value on the backlinks pointing to your site, so removing dangerous backlinks can be just as beneficial as adding positive ones.

 Conversely, if you simply uploaded a second disavow file with those 3 new links in it, Google would then forget to disregard the 10 links you originally asked to disavow.